This article was originally posted on PinballRehab.com.

 Some types of clear will lift the ink on either type of decal (especially auto clear for inkjet and lacquer for laserjet).
 If you are going to be applying a clear coat (other than acrylic), test it first on a sample decal.

-If you’re using an inkjet printer get the Papilio Inkjet Waterproof Vinyl (Amazon).
-If you’re using a laser printer get the Blue Line Vinyl available here.
+If you’re using an inkjet printer get the Inkjet Waterproof Vinyl.
+If you’re using a laser printer get laser printable waterproof glossy (white or clear) adhesive film.
 Both decal papers are designed to absorb ink and result in a waterproof decal.
 The inkjet paper is matte and the laser paper is gloss and should be purchased with the permanent adhesive rather than the reusable adhesive.

 First trim away any damaged decal and use a straight-edge to trim along the edges where you will be installing the new decal.
 The border of your new decal should be along a black area or where there is a color change so the decal blends in better without having to exactly match colors.
 If possible splitting along a black area is the easiest way to go.